 Method of delivery

-From September 2022, the exam will return to face to face assessment and will continue to be delivered in this format, except in the case of COVID-related restrictions being implemented.
+From September 2022, the exam returned to face to face assessment and will continue to be delivered in this format, except in the case of COVID-related restrictions being implemented.
 A variety of different venues will be used in different parts of the UK.

 - All equipment required for the exam is provided, including pens, paper and highlighters for making notes.
-Question papers should not be noted on directly.
-Your notes should be disposed of before leaving the circuit.
+You can make notes on your question paper or plain note paper provided and take this with you to the exam station.
+Your notes should be disposed of before leaving the exam station.

 - Water will be provided in each room.